Krayt78/rust-journey/chapters/02_core_concepts/07_error_handling/README.md

 Error handling is a critical aspect of writing robust, reliable software.
 Rust provides a rich set of tools for handling errors in a way that is both safe and expressive.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 9: Error Handling](https://doc.rust-lang.org/book/ch09-00-error-handling.html) in the official Rust Book.

 ## Why Error Handling Matters

 In any non-trivial program, things can go wrong: